gmanatwk/aspnet-core-training/Module03-Working-with-Web-APIs/Exercises/Exercise02-Add-Authentication-Security.md

 # Exercise 2: Add Authentication and Security to Your API

 ## 🎯 Objective
-Secure your Library API with JWT authentication, implement role-based authorization, and add security best practices.
+Secure your RESTful API with JWT authentication, implement role-based authorization, and add security best practices.

 ## ⏱️ Estimated Time
 40 minutes

 ## 📋 Prerequisites
-- Completed Exercise 1
+- Completed Exercise 1 (or using the setup script which provides base project)
 - Basic understanding of JWT tokens
 - Knowledge of authentication vs authorization